omgitsmoe/Oratio/README.md

 ### Emote support

-Oratio supports displaying Twitch/BTTV/FFZ/7TV emotes as well as emojis.
+Oratio supports displaying Twitch/BTTV/FFZ/7TV emotes as well as emojis (e.g. `:smile:`).
 To download these emotes, you first need to authorize Oratio with Twitch (see [above](#Twitch-chat-support)).